This post may contain affiliate links. Read my disclosure policy.

 The don’t forget Derby Day classic desserts like Gluten Free Strawberry Shortcake or a rich and creamy Gluten Free Bread Pudding.
 And it isn’t the Run for the Roses without a Gluten Free Chocoate Chip Cookie Pie inspired by the classic Derby Pie!

 You’ll want to use a glass or ceramic baking dish that is about 1.5- to 2-quarts.
 I like to use a decorative stoneware dish or my Corning French White casserole dish, but a glass 11×7-inch baking pan works fine too.

 If you are going to a party and don’t want to worry about getting your dish back, a disposable aluminum pan will work just fine, but place it on a cookie sheet and check it a few minutes early to make sure it isn’t getting overcooked.

 Kentucky Hot Brown Dip

-- 8 oz. cream cheese, at room temperature (I used light)
+- 8 oz. cream cheese, at room temperature (regular or light)

 - one small tomato, seeded and chopped

-- ¼ cup grated pecorino romano cheese (can also use parmesan)
+- 1/4 cup grated pecorino romano cheese (or parmesan)